overte-org/overte-docs-sphinx/source/security/asset-security.rst

 Entities
 ----------------------

 Multiple types of Entities refer to external assets such as models, images, shaders, sounds, etc. These URLs are most commonly accessed via the **Create** app.
-You can prevent a visitor to your domain from using Create by revoking their **Rez** and **Rez Temporary** `permissions <../host/configure-settings/permission-settings.html>`_.
+You can prevent a visitor to your domain from using Create by revoking their **Rez** and **Rez Temporary** :doc:`permissions <../host/configure-settings/permission-settings>`.

 However, even if a user doesn't have Rez permission and can't access Create, the URLs can still be accessed via scripts.
 You can prevent scripts from accessing these URLs by revoking a user's **Can View Asset URLs** permission.

 These protections are **client-side only**.
 This means that a malicious person with a modified client could circumvent them.
 There are two other options you can use to alleviate this concern:

-* For models and images, bake your assets using the `Oven <../host/add-content/bake-content.html>`_.
+* For models and images, bake your assets using the :doc:`Oven <../host/add-content/bake-content>`.
 As a side effect of compressing and optimizing them, the Oven makes it harder (**but not impossible**) to open these files in other programs.
 * Use the **Asset Server**.
 If you upload content to the asset server, it will provide you an `atp` link which only works within your domain.

 ----------------------------------